xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Attendance Policy
 Regular class attendance is expected of all students.
 However, attendance will not be taken and will not be used in determining your final course gradein this class.
-See the [University Class Attendance Policy](https://policies.vt.edu/assets/6330.pdf).

 ## [VT Principles of Community Statement](https://www.inclusive.vt.edu/Programs/vtpoc0.html)